yiisoft/active-record/docs/using-di.md

 }
 ```

-This will allow to create the `ActiveQuery` instance without calling `ActiveRecord::withFactory()` method.
+This will allow creating the `ActiveQuery` instance without calling `ActiveRecord::withFactory()` method.

 ```php
 $userQuery = new ActiveQuery($factory->create(User::class));